tve/blog/content/lp-wifi-esp8266-1.md

 ### First measurements

-The esp8266 runs a simple sketch in the Arduino framework.
+The esp8266 runs a simple sketch (available at https://github.com/tve/low-power-wifi) in the Arduino framework.
 The sketch starts by loading data from the real-time clock memory, which doesn't get lost during deep-sleep.
 The it initializes the Wifi in one of 4 modes based on the config data, connects to a TCP server on the network using the server's IP address (no DNS lookup). and